 Ready-to-go solutions sometimes lack integration abilities so that the piece of software or technology works seamlessly with other business processes.

-For example, a turnkey payroll solution, such as software or subscription, may not come with the capability to interface with a printing environment to streamline the flow of documents like invoices or bills.
+For example, a turnkey payroll solution may not come with the capability to interface with a printing environment to streamline the flow of documents like invoices or bills.